groupeLIAMG/hypopy/README.md

 # hypopy

-Python 3 codes to do hypocenter location from arrival time data
+PYthon codes to do HYPOcenter location from arrival time data

 There are currently 4 hypocenter location functions in the hypo module